flutter/website/src/content/add-to-app/ios/project-setup.md

 The Apple App Store might reject your app.
 :::

-Maintain a separate copy of your app's Info.plist per build configuration.
+To set local network privacy permissions only in the Debug version of your app, create a separate `Info.plist` per build configuration.
 SwiftUI projects start without an `Info.plist` file.
 If you need to create a property list, you can do so through Xcode or text editor.